HumanSignal/label-studio/docs/source/guide/storage.md

     [default]
     region=us-east-2  # change to the region of your bucket
     ```
 - For Amazon S3, make sure that the credentials that you used to set up the source or target storage connection are still valid.
-If you see 403 errors in the browser console and you set up the correct permissions for the bucket, you might need to update the Access Key ID, Secret Access Key, and Session ID.
+If you see 403 errors in the browser console, and you set up the correct permissions for the bucket, you might need to update the Access Key ID, Secret Access Key, and Session ID.
+See the AWS Identity and Access Management documentation on [Requesting temporary security credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_request.html).

 ### Tasks or annotations do not sync